Land sailing: Modern yachts

 The modern land yacht, a three-wheeled polyester/fibreglass and metal cart, often with a wing-mast and relatively rigid (full-batten) sails, has been used since 1960.

 In 1967, a French Foreign Legion officer organized a land yacht race across the Sahara Desert.
 Teams from 7 countries assembled at Colomb-Béchar in Algeria and using French-designed and built machines for the most part, sailed 1700 mi through Algeria, Spanish Morocco and into the capital of Mauritania.
 Due to the harsh conditions, the idea of racing was abandoned, though at the time three young American boatbuilders, Larry Pardey, Richard Arthur and Warren Zeibarth (Captain, Pardey), were leading the race, with scores double those of any other team.
 The story made the cover of National Geographic in November 1967.
 A reenactment of this event took place three years later and was filmed by National Geographic.

 Landsailing on Venus

 The "Zephyr" landsailing rover, a concept for a wind-propelled rover on the surface of Venus.
 Image from NASA John Glenn Research Center, for the NASA Innovative Advanced Concepts ("NIAC") project.

-In 2012, NASA scientist Geoffrey A. Landis proposed that a sail could be used for propulsion of a rover on Venus or other planets (NASA image here).
+In 2013, NASA scientist Geoffrey A. Landis proposed that a sail could be used for propulsion of a rover on Venus or other planets.
 According to Popular Mechanics, it is "an ambitious proposal […] to develop a rover that works with Venus's topography and winds.

 In 2017, Landis's work was the subject of the book Land-Sailing Venus Rover With NASA Inventor Geoffrey Landis, published by World Book publishing.